Diaoul/subliminal/docs/api/cache.rst

 =====
 .. module:: subliminal.cache

+.. autodata:: CACHE_VERSION
+.. autofunction:: subliminal_key_generator
-.. autodata:: region
+.. data:: region

+    The dogpile.cache region

-Refer to `dogpile.cache's documentation <http://dogpilecache.readthedocs.org>`_ to see how to configure a region
+Refer to `dogpile.cache's documentation <http://dogpilecache.readthedocs.org>`_ to see how to configure the region